 A quick search and I found and ordered these new office chair casters.
 Oh man, I can’t tell you what a huge improvement these made immediately.
 The chair moves so much more smoothly, and they are even awesome on carpet.

-Money well spent to really finish off my office chair makeover.
+It was money well spent to really finish off my office chair makeover.
 I am beyond thrilled with how our office chair turned out.
 It took some muscle but reupholstering an office chair is a simple way to get a beautiful new chair for almost nothing.
 I think this makeover cost a total of $50 including the new wheels.
 Yours could be cheaper depending on the amount of fabric you need and whether you replace your wheels or not.

 Check out that beautiful ruching around the back of my “new” office chair 😍 But where are her arms you say?
 I’ve decided to leave them off for now.
 They were always a bit too high and I pulled up my shoulders when I was typing, which isn’t a good thing for your body.
 We’ll see if I can live without them.